marcmajcher/stemprov-11ty/src/about/cv.md

 Stan Richards School of Advertising & Public Relations Moody College of Communication
 The University of Texas at Austin
-Belo Center for New Media
+G. B. Dealey Center for New Media
 300 W. Dean Keeton (A1200)
 Austin, TX 78712